-Memorandum of Understanding and Amendment
+Memorandum of Understanding and Amendment between NPS and HIA

 A Memorandum of Understanding (MOU) between the NPS and the HIA was signed in September 1995 and reauthorized in 2000 and 2005.
 The MOU acknowledges the government-to-government relationship between the two entities, outlines the framework of a working relationship, and identifies actions designed to foster and encourage the protection and enhancement of the Huna Tlingit culture.
-A 2003 amendment formally established a mechanism for tribal members to access Glacier Bay National Park.
+A 2003 amendment formally established a mechanism for tribal members to access Glacier Bay National Park via motorized vessel during the visitor use season.